Non-orientable slice surfaces and inscribed rectangles: M obius bands in

 \begin{proof}[Proof of Theorem~\ref{thm:nomob}] Since $-C \subset X$, $X$ contains a surface of self-intersection $+n$, by Lemma~\ref{l:Cthecap}.
 However, $b_2(X) = 1$, so the intersection form is unimodular of rank $1$, and it contains a vector of positive square, so it is $\langle +1 \rangle$.
-This contradicts the existence of a vector of square $+n$, since $n$ is not a square. \end{proof} We note that Proposition~\ref{prop:T2p2kppm1doesnotboundMB}, given below, provides another proof of Theorem~\ref{thm:nomob}, for $n$ a prime.
+This contradicts the existence of a vector of square $+n$, since $n$ is not a square. \end{proof} We note that Proposition~\ref{prop:T2p2kppm1doesnotboundMB}, given below, provides another proof of Theorem~\ref{thm:nomob}, for $n$ a prime, while Proposition~\ref{p:T45} implies Theorem~\ref{thm:nomob} for $n\equiv 1, 2 \pmod 4$.

 {\gamma_4^{\rm top}} {\gamma_4^{\rm stop}} {\gamma_4^{\rm s}}